jmccance/hello-micronaut/README.md

 Features
 --------

 Some miscellaneous things I was looking for that worked out-of-the-box as expected:

 - Jackson serialization support for Kotlin data classes
 - Normal Logback logging.
 (Nothing fancy here, no structured logging.)
--
+- Returning a `null` from a controller returns a 404, as I would hope
+- DB support seems to mostly be around providing configuration.
+After that it's BYO data library, which I'm fine with.
+Trying out Jdbi integration

 ### Jaeger Tracing

 Jaeger Tracing is enabled by default.
 I've provided docker-compose file to start up a local Jaeger instance, with the UI available at http://localhost:16686/.
 Note you'll need to hit an endpoint before anything will show up in the UI.

 Enabling this required turning it on in the configuration and adding these dependencies:

 ```kotlin
 compile("io.micronaut", "micronaut-tracing")